1. Human

 Anyone writes a request.
 AI handles the translation.
 The engine handles the guarantees.
 Humans handle the business logic.

-The line between PM and developer blurs — with AI + deterministic generation, anyone who understands the domain can ship a service.
+The line between PM and developer blurs.
+With AI + deterministic generation, anyone who understands the domain can ship a service.

 Request